 Resources on Custody Agreements

 Nolo’s Essential Guide to Child Custody and Support, by Emily Doskow, provides a road map to the subject of custody and support, including specifics about each state’s laws, the factors courts consider when ruling on custody arrangements, what happens when one parent wants to move away with the children, and more.
-For an in-depth discussion of family mediation and detailed suggestions about how to draft a child custody and visitation plan and workable parenting agreements see the Nolo book Building a Parenting Agreement That Works: How to Put Your Kids First When Your Marriage Doesn’t Last, by Mimi Lyster.
+For an in-depth discussion of family mediation and detailed suggestions about how to draft a child custody and visitation plan and workable parenting agreements see the Nolo book Building a Parenting Agreement That Works: Child Custody Agreements Step by Step, by Mimi Lyster.

 Also, for mrre information on child custody in the Divorce and Family Law section of this site